ryenjohn/deops/README.md

 - A small FastAPI application in `app/`
 - An optimized multi-stage `Dockerfile`
 - GitHub Actions workflow to build and push images to GitHub Container Registry (GHCR)
-- Deployment services with Docker compose
+- Deployment services with Docker compose `docker-compose`

 ---